sefeoglu/sefeoglu/README.md

 🌱 I submitted a journal paper "Retrieval-Augmented Generation-based Relation Extraction" to Semantic Web Journal in March 2024.
-Its revised version is [here](https://www.semantic-web-journal.net/system/files/swj3810.pdf).
+Its revised version is [here]([https://www.semantic-web-journal.net/system/files/swj3810.pdf](https://www.semantic-web-journal.net/system/files/swj3913.pdf)).
 It is just accepted to Semantic Web journal 🎉  Its next version is accepted by XLLM workshop @ACL 2025.

+🌱 Another journal paper "Large Language Models for Continual Relation Extraction" is under revision at Springer Nature Machine Learning along ACML Journal Track!

 Note: Please pointing out the repositories in case you would like to use any piece of my code lines!
 Thanks🙂